Mulhern Steers Home From The Spot To Break Bull-ish Resistance

 Yates also stooped to smother a low free-kick by Sam Walker from 25 yards out – and shortly afterwards had cause to be thankful to defender Danny Greenslade, whose outstretched leg took the ball away from Warburton after County’s Number 10 had been played through by Mulhern.

 Hereford, deploying five in defence, offered relatively little in attack – with crosses from the left and right by, respectively, Greenslade and Kieran Thomas flying wide.
 And another visiting loanee, Cheltenham’s George Lloyd, was denied by the joint efforts of Ben Hinchliffe and Scott Duxbury.

 Ten minutes ahead of the break, Warburton weaved his way into the Bulls’ box – skipping past a couple of challenges in the process – but the eventual shot, from an angle, was blocked by Yates.

 Within a minute of the re-start, County earned a free-kick to the right of Hereford’s area that was taken by Walker and, following a brief pinball routine, cleared upfield by Calvin Dinsley.

-Just six minutes later, the visitors – without an attempt on goal to their name – made a similarly-positioned set-piece count.
-And Dinsley again played his part, heading in Eliot Richards’ delivery from the left to give Hereford the lead.
+Just six minutes later, the visitors – without an attempt on goal to their name – made a similarly-positioned set-piece count, when skipper Harvey Smith jumped as proficiently as his show-jumping namesake and headed in Eliot Richards’ delivery from the left to give Hereford the lead.